-* Films and videos completed on or after August 1, 2018 are eligible.
+* Films completed on or after July 1, 2019 are eligible.

-* The film should have a status of Russian premier.
+* Your film should have a status of Russian premiere.

 * RUNNING TIME LIMITATION for short film is 50 MINUTES or less.
 Short film more than 50 minutes will not be considered.

 * There is no running time limitation for feature films.

 * You will be required to provide film and production stills and a 60-second or less clip or trailer for the festival publicity purposes.

 * Your film (applies to non-English language films) needs to be provided with English subtitles at the moment of submission.

 * If your film will be selected, you’ll need to provide a dialogue list in English (applies to films in any language).